NYCComptroller/Checkbook/INSTALL.md

      - Adjust location of reference data text files.
 This directory is used to write reference data files.

+                  (TODO: does the first line below mean that in this step we should actually *create* the directory too?
+                  We did, FWIW.)

                   create directory refdata at sites/default/files/refdata
                   //Reference data outputDirectory
                   $conf['check_book']['ref_data_dir'] = 'refdata';

      - Optionally adjust where temporary files are written when doing an export through the application:

+                  (TODO: and what about here?
+Do we have to create this directory?
+We did, FWIW.)

                   //Export data outputDirectory
                   $conf['check_book']['export_data_dir'] = 'exportdata';